rohittingane/90DaysOfDevOps/2026/day-20/day-20-solution.md

 Validate the user input before starting the log analysis.

+---

 ## ❓What is this Task?

 Before processing the log file, the script checks:

-* Whether the user has provided a log file as an argument.
+- Whether the user has provided a log file as an argument.
-* Whether the specified log file exists.
+- Whether the specified log file exists.

-If any validation fails, the script displays an appropriate error message and exits safely.
+If either validation fails, the script displays an appropriate error message and exits safely.

 ---